Exercises For Premature Ejaculation

 2. Squeeze your penis and hold for 5 seconds (imagine that you’re trying to stop urine from flowing out).
 Release.

-How Many Repetitions and Sets Should I Do?
+How Many Reps and Sets Should I Do, and How Often Should I Do These Exercises?

 Before you do any of the exercises, it’s important to know where your pelvic floor muscles are located.
 This way, you can be more certain that you’re targeting the right muscles during the exercise.